RiverArchitect/RA_wiki/wiki/Installation.md

 2. Click on the `Remote` drop-down menu > `Fetch from` > `origin`.
 3. Click on the `Merge` drop-down menu > `Local Merge`.

-Please note that merge errors may occur when changes were made in the local copy of *River Architect*.
-In this case, *Git Bash* may be required to go through the manual merge process.

 ***